TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/propdev/s2s-application-submissions.md

     + agencyTrackingId (optional) - Agency Tracking Id.
 Maximum length is 50.
     + comments (optional) - Comments.
 Maximum length is 2000.
     + ggTrackingId (optional) - S2S Tracking Id.
 Maximum length is 50.
-    + lastModifiedDate (optional) - This attribute should always be overridden on the descriptive elements.
+    + lastModifiedDate (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 21.
-    + lastNotifiedDate (optional) - This attribute should always be overridden on the descriptive elements.
+    + lastNotifiedDate (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 21.
-    + receivedDate (optional) - This attribute should always be overridden on the descriptive elements.
+    + receivedDate (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 21.
     + status (optional) - Status.
 Maximum length is 50.